Iterating Symmetric Extensions: Example: failure of Kinna--Wagner Principles

 Andreas Blass in \cite{Blass:1979} defined $\SVC(X)$ to be the statement ``For every $A$ there exists an ordinal $\eta$ such that there is a surjection from $X\times\eta$ onto $A$'', let $\SVC$ be the statement $\exists X\;\SVC(X)$.
 We call such $X$ a \textit{seed}.
 Blass also proved in that same paper, that if $M$ is a symmetric extension of $V$, where $V\models\ZFC$, then $M$ satisfies $\SVC$; and that $M\models\SVC$ if and only if there is a generic extension of $M$ satisfying the axiom of choice. \begin{theorem} Suppose that $M\models\SVC$.
 Then $M\models\KWP$.
 Consequently, every symmetric extension of a model of $\ZFC$ satisfies $\KWP$. \end{theorem} \begin{proof} If $M\models\SVC$, let $X$ be a witness of that, and let $\alpha$ be the von Neumann rank of $X$.
 Then $X$ is an $\omega+\alpha$-set, and by induction on $\alpha$, it is equipotent with an $\alpha$-set.
 It follows that every set can be injected into $\power(X\times\eta)$ for some ordinal $\eta$.
-Therefore $\KWP_{\alpha+1}$ holds. \end{proof} The proof is quite wasteful, as $X$ might be equipotent with a $\beta$-set for some $\beta$ much smaller than $\alpha$.
-But that is not necessarily true.
+Therefore $\KWP_{\alpha+1}$ holds. \end{proof}